Kiwi Hut

 Access

-Access to Kiwi Hut is up the Taramakau valley from Aickens Corner on State Highway 73.
+Access to Kiwi Hut starts on Aickens Corner on State Highway 73.
 Fords of the Otira and Taramakau are necessary and also the Otehake if folk choose to stick to the TL of the valley.
-None of these rivers are worth messing with when rain causes them to rise above normal flows, so good weather window is essential and a few days extra provisions in case you need to wait for levels to drop.
-From the car park at Aickens Corner follow the markers along the paddock fenceline, then through a gate to the Otira River.
-The best crossing currently is a couple of hundred metres upstream from here where the River braids.
+All these rivers are hazardous or impossible to cross when rain causes them to rise above normal flows, so a good weather window is essential for trips into the valley.
+From the car park follow the markers along the paddock fenceline through a gate to the Otira River.
+The best crossing currently is a couple of hundred metres upstream from here at a point where the river braids.
 Cross and head due east across a gorse island to the track start which is marked by a large orange triangle.
 If the Otira is unfordable there is a flood track down its TR from the Deception Footbridge.
-This adds a good hour to the trip and if the Otira is running high, the Taramakau and Otehake will most likely be as well.
+This adds a good hour to the trip and if the Otira is running high, the Taramakau and Otehake will most likely be as well. in which case you might want to pause and reconsider taking the journey.

-Follow the track from the Otira confluence along the bush fringes on the TL of the Taramakau to where it comes out onto an old 4WD trail.
-This is followed past the Lake Kaurapataka turnoff (100m before Pfeifer Creek) and ends abruptly at the River's edge.
-The Taramakau can be forded diagonally here (there are normally a number of braids that make fording easier) and the TR followed.
-Staying on the TL isn't problematic, however a 15 minute bush bash is required around 2km above Pfeifer Creek where the River has cut in on a bend.
-Further up the Otehake needs to be crossed and currently it runs swiftly in a single channel at the confluence.
-You may need to head upstream a bit to where it widens and flattens somewhat.
-A short distance above the confluence poles lead diagonally across the braids of the Taramakau.
-A sign on the grassy flat around 600m upriver from Jacksons Creek indicates the start of the track to the Hut.
-It leads through a narrow band of beech forest and across a big grassy clearing to the low terrace on which the Hut is sited.
-Allow around two hours to reach Kiwi Hut from the highway.
+A track starts on the TR of the Otira and cuts through a patch of forest, then follows the bush fringes of the Taramakau to a 4WD trail.
+This is followed past the Lake Kaurapataka turnoff (100m before Pfeifer Creek) and ends abruptly at the river's edge.
+The Taramakau can be forded diagonally here (there are normally a number of braids that make fording easier) and the TR followed. the official route, probably the quicker of the two, stays on the TL and requires a 15-minute bush bash where the river has cut in on a bend around 2km above Pfeifer Creek.
+Further up the Otehake needs to be crossed, the best ford being upstream a bit where it widens and flattens somewhat.
+Just upstream of the Otehake a series of marker poles can be followed in a diagonal line across the braids of the Taramakau to the TR Bank.
+Continue upriver from here to a signed turnoff around 600m upriver from Jacksons Creek.
+A track leads from here through a narrow band of beech forest and across a big grassy clearing to the low terrace on which the Hut is sited.
+Allow around three hours to reach Kiwi Hut from the highway.

 Type